johnserraon/johnserraon.github.io/essays/softeng-club-10-tenets.md

 <div class="float-end pe-4">
     <img
-        height="250px"
+        height="325px"
         src="../img/softeng-club-10-tenets/agile-example-project-board.png"
         alt="Manoa Rainbow Cards Milestone 3 Project Board screenshot">
-    <p class="subtitle">Pictured: Milestone 3 project board for the Manoa Rainbow Cards project.
-By the milestone's completion, as many as 30 tasks were completed by the team!</p>
+    <p class="subtitle">Pictured: Milestone 3 project board for the Manoa Rainbow Cards project. <br />By the milestone's completion, as many as 30 tasks were completed by the team!</p>
 </div>
 When approached in this way, a project becomes much easier to iterate on and see an overview of it, which helps lead developers to what needs to be worked on next at any given point of the project's development.
 Perhaps a task requires more support to implement its features, or causes unintended behavior in other areas of the project - with a system like a project board in place, complete with details and comments on each issue to track their progress, it becomes much easier to target and resolve these issues as they arise, and it is just as easy to create new issue tickets about them for the team to see, simultaneously documenting the needed features, changes and/or fixes.
 This aspect of this style of workflow is what puts the "agile" in agile project management, and it is why it such a key concept to understand and employ on your journey in software and beyond.
 When you have a system that lets anyone contribute to the project's goals in a way that is transparent and easy to understand, you have a strategy that is flexible and ready to take on any challenge that comes its way!

 #### No. 6: "Don't be afraid to use _open source software_!"